manasa-arun/python/content/en/Tips/abs-built-in-function-in-python.md

 ---
 title: "Python abs() function syntax, usage & example"
-description: "abs() built-in functions in python"
+description: "The abs() function is a one of the built-in functions in python"
 date: "2022-07-07T03:40:05+09:00"
 draft: false
 link: "abs() Built-in functions"